 If you don't teach your children how to handle money, someone else will.
-And this is not the risk you want to take!
+And this is different from the risk you want to take!
 We will show you how you can provide your children with the advantage you want them to have and prepare them so that they can understand how to work with money at any age.

 Start Early